tram-tr/3D-Hand-Gestures-Recognition/README.md

 ### Splitting the Dataset:
 To ensure the model can generalize effectively, the dataset is split into three subsets: **Training (60%)**, **Validation (20%)**, and **Testing (20%)**.

-- **Training (60%)**: This subset will be used to train the gesture recognition model.
+- **Training (60%)**: This subset will be used to train the pose recognition model.
 The training data includes a wide variety of hand poses, angles, and backgrounds to ensure that the model can generalize well.
 - **Validation (20%)**: This subset will be used to fine-tune the model, checking for overfitting and helping adjust hyperparameters.
 - **Testing (20%)**: The testing subset is used for the final evaluation, where it will be used to assess the model’s performance on unseen data.

 ## Part 3: Data Pre-processing and Feature Extraction

 ### Data Subsetting and Preparation
 Given the substantial size of the InterHand2.6M dataset, I downloaded and extracted only specified parts of the dataset (aa, ab, and ac), focusing on images captured at 5 frames per second (fps).
-This subset contains diverse hand poses, including single and interacting gestures.
+This subset contains diverse hand poses, including single and interacting poses.

 To complement the subset of images, I also extracted the relevant annotations from the provided metadata files though I am still figuring out how I will use these annotations.